 Sarah’s background includes not only teaching and conducting, but also performing as a soloist and member of many small and large ensembles locally, throughout the US, and in many parts of Scandinavia (Norway, Sweden, and Denmark.)
 She is a member of the Kansas City Music Teachers Association and Music Teachers National Association.
 Today, Sarah maintains an active and vibrant music studio teaching piano lessons at her home in Overland Park Kansas, contributes to musical endeavors at church, and is frequently called upon to perform for and lead music at weddings and funerals.

 Sarah is passionate about helping her students grow as individuals and musicians by providing the highest quality instruction, tailored to meet each student’s needs, and delivered creatively to enhance her students’ experience.
-She brings not only knowledge and experience, but also flexibility, creativity, humor, and warmth to her students’ journey development as musicians and individuals.
+She brings not only knowledge and experience, but also flexibility, creativity, humor, and warmth to her students’ musical journey and development as musicians and individuals.

 Approximately every 6 to 8 weeks, a 60- to 90-minute group lesson replaces the weekly individual lessons.
 These small classes incorporate games and activities to enhance development of analytical listening skills and a deeper understanding of theory and music history, while also providing an opportunity for students to perform for each other in a less formal setting.

-Lessons for preschool children (typically 4- and 5-year-olds) move quickly and cover a number of different topics in short, fun segments which cycle and repeat several times over the 30-minute lesson.
+Lessons for preschool children move quickly and cover a number of different topics in short, fun segments which cycle and repeat several times over the lesson.
 These segments are designed to stimulate the recognition and comprehension skills of young children as they work interactively to learn about things such as a sense of pulse and beat, white- and black-key groupings, high sounds versus low sounds, moving up and down the keyboard, steps and skips, finger numbers, music symbols, and much more, all in a way that they can clearly understand.
 Lessons and home practice help young students develop improved hand/ eye coordination as well as fine and gross motor skills, while building their confidence and learning responsibility.

 about...
 My Philosophy